-Special Education with Endorsement in Mental Retardation
+Special Education with Endorsement in Mental Retardation or in Speech Language Pathology

-The primary purpose is to prepare teachers with specific skills for teaching mentally retarded children.
+The primary purpose is to prepare teachers with specific skills for teaching mentally retarded children or in children with speech-language disorders.

 Each student should see an advisor in the Department of Curriculum and Instruction for a program of study.